Livelihood and Entrepreneurship

-Taru brings over two decades of pro-poor development programme engagement that analyses sources and constituents of current growth, the role of the informal sector and the livelihood options available to the poor and identifies priority interventions, policy and institutional reform measures to ensure positive impact on the poor by creating investment incentives and improve access to services and markets.
+Taru brings over two decades of pro-poor development programme engagement through livelihood and entrepreneurship that analyses sources and constituents of current growth, the role of the informal sector and the livelihood options available to the poor and identifies priority interventions, policy, and institutional reform measures to ensure positive impact on the poor by creating investment incentives and improve access to services and markets.

 The sector support bilateral/multilateral/GoI/Private partners in productivity enhancements, livelihoods diversification strategies, creating alternative income-generating activities, market linkages through value chain interventions and impact assessment of livelihood initiatives.
 We assist livelihood programme in strengthening farm, off- farm, non-farm, livelihood linked skill development and institutional building through process monitoring engagement in states.